 Document Type : Article

-Civil Engineering Department, Engineering Faculty, Shahid Chamran University of Ahvaz, Iran
+Department of Civil Engineering, faculty of Engineering, Shahid Chamran University of Ahvaz, Iran.

 Climate change can change the intensity-duration-frequency (IDF) curves.
 This research evaluates IDF curves changes of the Baghmalek climatic station in Iran's southwest.
 Developed integrated method extracts the IDF curves using of the Gumbel and log-Pearson III probability distributions and observed maximum annual precipitations.
 Durations of these precipitations are 15, 30, 45 minutes and 1,2,3,6 and 12 hours.